ccb-hms/scDiagnostics/README.md

 ## Visualizing Reference and Query Cell Types using Multidimensional Scaling (MDS)

-Here, we perform Multidimensional Scaling (MDS) analysis on the query and reference datasets to examine their similarity.
-The dissimilarity matrix is calculated based on the correlation between the datasets, and MDS is used to obtain low-dimensional coordinates for each cell.
-Subsequently, a scatter plot is generated, where each data point represents a cell, and the cell types are color-coded using custom colors provided by the user.
+This function performs Multidimensional Scaling (MDS) analysis on the query and reference datasets to examine their similarity.
+The dissimilarity matrix is calculated based on the correlation between the datasets, representing the distances between cells in terms of gene expression patterns.
+MDS is then applied to derive low-dimensional coordinates for each cell.
+Subsequently, a scatter plot is generated, where each data point represents a cell, and cell types are color-coded using custom colors provided by the user.
 This visualization enables the comparison of cell type distributions between the query and reference datasets in a reduced-dimensional space.

+The rationale behind this function is to visually assess the alignment and relationships between cell types in the query and reference datasets.

 ``` r
 ## Selcting highly variable genes